EnterpriseDB/tpa/RELNOTES.md

 - Add support for building Docker clusters from source using bind-mounted --local-source-directories and a shared ccache

+- Add a `manage_ssh_hostkeys` variable for bare instances (default: no) that controls the installation of generated host keys and known_hosts entries on the cluster (see docs/platform-bare.md for details)

 - Improve deployment speed in various ways

 ### Minor changes